Repmak/sentenCPP/README.md

 - ONNX Runtime: This is the engine used to run the machine learning models.
 This can be download directly from the [**ONNX Runtime Releases**](https://github.com/microsoft/onnxruntime/releases).
 Extract it to a known directory.

 #### 2. CMake Setup
-The easiest way to include **sentenCPP** in your project is using CMake's `FetchContent` module.
+The easiest way to include **sentenCPP** in your project is by using CMake's `FetchContent` module.
 This will also automatically handle the `nlohmann_json` dependency.

 ```cmake
 cmake_minimum_required(VERSION 3.20)